 In 2006, we expanded once more, with 50,000 volunteers serving throughout Pennsylvania, southern New Jersey, and Delaware.
 In January, 2008, the 13th annual Greater Philadelphia King Day of Service drew more than 60,000 volunteers in more than 600 service projects.

-In the summer of 2008, planning began on MLK365, our new initiative to promote and support sustainable civic engagement and volunteer opportunities year-round.
-The MLK365 program formally kicked off in 2009 as part of the 14th annual Greater Philadelphia Martin Luther King Day of Service, which mobilized over 65,000 volunteers in a record 900 projects.
+In the summer of 2008, planning began on Global Citizen’s Year-Round Volunteering Program, an initiative to promote and support sustainable civic engagement and volunteer opportunities beyond the King Day of Service.
+The program formally kicked off in 2009 as part of the 14th annual Greater Philadelphia Martin Luther King Day of Service, which mobilized over 65,000 volunteers in a record 900 projects.

 This included more than 3,000 signature project volunteers at Temple University’s Liacouras Center arena and included a large civic engagement expo and health fair.
 Excitement around the inauguration of President Barack Obama saw a dramatic nationwide increase in King Day of Service participation.

-Throughout the spring and summer of 2009, MLK365 organized monthly projects for King Day of Service partners and others.
+Throughout the spring and summer of 2009, Global Citizen organized monthly projects for King Day of Service partners and others.
 We also worked with sponsors to help design and implement ongoing corporate volunteer programs for their employees.

 In 2010, more than 70,000 volunteers served in some 1,100 projects in the 15th annual Greater Philadelphia Martin Luther King Day of Service.
 More than 3,000 volunteers served at our Girard College signature site, where forty-five years before Dr. Martin Luther King Jr. joined local NAACP President Cecil B. Moore and many other Philadelphians on the front lines of the civil rights movement, to call for a change in the school’s discriminatory admissions policy.
 That movement led to a court-ordered change, with Girard College now having provided for decades a first rate free education for thousands of deserving young men and woman from all backgrounds.